enockola/tapitude/README.md

-# Tapitude Creator Hub Starter
+# Tapitude Creator Hub

-This is a starter Express/EJS project for the Tapitude Creator Hub.
+Tapitude Creator Hub is a web dashboard for content creators to create, manage, customize, schedule, and publish content posts.
+Consumers will access a creator's public content experience through URLs connected to Tapitude NFC chips.

 ## Tech Stack

 - Node.js
+- Express.js
-- Express
+- JavaScript
-- EJS
+- EJS views for server-rendered pages
-- MongoDB/Mongoose
-- HTML, CSS, and client-side JavaScript
+- CSS and client-side JavaScript
+- MongoDB
+- Media upload support

+## Main User Types

+- **Admin:** Creates and manages creator accounts.
+- **Creator:** Creates, edits, schedules, publishes, and customizes content posts.
+- **Consumer:** Views a creator's public content experience.
+Consumers do not need accounts.

-## Important Project Direction
+## Updated Content Direction

-Tapitude does **not** store creator-uploaded media files in this starter version.

-Creators create public content pages with:

-- Text
-- External links
+Creators can upload media as part of their content posts.
+This can include images, videos, or document-style media depending on the final MVP upload limits.

+Consumers should be able to view the creator's latest content history.
+For the MVP, the public consumer view should show the **latest 10 published posts** from a creator.

+## MVP Features

-- Embed URLs
+- Admin login
+- Admin creates creator accounts
-- Theme settings
+- Creator login
-- Publish/schedule status
+- Creator dashboard
+- Creator creates and edits content posts
+- Creator can upload media for posts
+- Creator can schedule posts
+- Creator can publish posts right away
-- Public slugs
+- Public creator page showing the latest 10 published posts
+- Individual public post page by slug
+- Basic theme/personalization options
+- MongoDB stores users, creator profiles, content posts, media metadata, and theme settings

 ## Setup